 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a case file that contains a docket sheet and any documents filed in your case.
 You are able to access court records via the internet, or at Clerk of Court in the jurisdiction where the case was filed.

 Each and every state keeps a record of people’s criminal background.
 These state databases are connected so you are able to track criminal convictions from any other state.
-Go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and if it was in a completely different state, you might have to pay a fee for a more complete search.

 When you look up someone’s criminal record you will find out if someone has been arrested, charged, or convicted for the following crimes: